-Ever since the release of debut album Wagonwheel Blues in 2008, Philadelphia’s The War on Drugs have treated their album titles as a kind of shorthand for the stylistic techniques that color those very albums.
-Wagonwheel Blues, for instance, heavily comprised ragged and rollicking roots-rock sounds — a natural complement to the hum of tires against the highway and the whirr of parched landscapes buzzing by.
-And 2011’s Slave Ambient was very literally named after an effect that Adam Granduciel had engineered through his amp set-up, creating a recurrent drone that gives the album more of a dense, shoegaze feel than its predecessor.
+Since the release of their debut album Wagonwheel Blues in 2008, Philadelphia’s The War on Drugs have treated their album titles as a kind of shorthand for the stylistic techniques that color those very albums.
+Wagonwheel Blues, for instance, heavily comprised ragged and rollicking roots-rock sounds — a natural complement to the hum of tires against the highway and the whir of parched landscapes buzzing by.
+Meanwhile 2011’s Slave Ambient was very literally named after an effect that Adam Granduciel had engineered through his amp set-up, creating a recurrent drone that gives the album more of a dense, shoegaze feel than its predecessor.
 Its mix of Springsteen-esque rock ‘n’ roll songwriting and heavily layered effects even prompted Under the Radar to coin a new term for such a sonic marriage: Bossgaze.

 You can probably guess, even before giving any of its 10 tracks a spin, that The War on Drugs’ third album, Lost In the Dream, is another recording whose mood and sonic make-up are succinctly summarized in those four words.
 That shouldn’t surprise anyone who soaked in the haze of its predecessor, which could have just as easily been called Lost In the Dream, itself.
 And as architects of dream-like sonic worlds go, Granduciel is a master, making even the grittiest of his tracks feel weightless.
 Even the album’s cover, which depicts Granduciel in his own house, looks like a hallucination.